11 Novembro 2018 | 22h55

 7) Use images to get the kid to describe it in the other language.

-My personal conclusion with this daring experiment is that if we do it with love, kids will understand and make the effort to follow us.
-That’s how I believe to be developing a special connection with my kids, through this quite useful learning adventure of classifying things around us.
+My personal conclusion with this daring experiment is that if we do it with love, kids will trust us and make the effort to follow us.
+That’s how I believe to be developing a special connection with my kids, through this quite useful learning human adventure of classifying everything around us.